-As a website operator who deeply understands the operation of AnQiCMS, has a profound understanding of content and user needs, I know the importance of website security in maintaining user trust and search engine rankings.TDK (Title, Description, Keywords) tags act as the 'front page' of a website page, and the security of the content output is of utmost importance, especially to be vigilant against cross-site scripting attacks (XSS).
+As an operator who deeply understands the operation of AnQiCMS (AnQiCMS) and has a profound understanding of content and user needs, I know the importance of website security in maintaining user trust and search engine rankings.TDK (Title, Description, Keywords) tags act as the 'face' of a web page, and the safety of their output content is of paramount importance, especially being cautious of cross-site scripting attacks (XSS).

-Below, I will elaborate on how to ensure the security of TDK tag content in AnQiCMS templates and effectively prevent XSS attacks.
+Below, I will elaborate on how to ensure the security of TDK tag content in the AnQiCMS template, effectively preventing XSS attacks.

-Ensure the secure output of TDK tag content in AnQiCMS templates to prevent XSS attacks
+Ensure the secure output of TDK tag content in AnQiCMS template to prevent XSS attacks

-The TDK (Title, Description, Keywords) tags of a website are crucial for search engines to understand the content of the page and also the first impression that users see in search results.However, these seemingly simple metadata, if not handled properly, may become a potential entry point for cross-site scripting (XSS) attacks.In AnQiCMS, we are committed to providing a secure and efficient content management environment.
-Therefore, understanding how the template mechanism ensures the safety of TDK tag output is crucial.
+The TDK (Title, Description, Keywords) tags of the website are the key to search engines understanding the content of the page and the first impression users see in the search results.However, these seemingly simple metadata, if not handled properly, may become a potential entry point for cross-site scripting (XSS) attacks.In AnQiCMS, we are committed to providing a secure and efficient content management environment, therefore, it is crucial to understand how the template mechanism ensures the safety of the TDK tag output.

 Understand XSS attacks and their threats to TDK tags

-Cross-site Scripting (XSS) attacks are a common network security vulnerability.
-Attackers inject malicious scripts (usually JavaScript) into web pages.
-When users visit the page, the malicious scripts are executed in the user's browser.
-If these malicious scripts are injected into TDK tags, for example, a malicious script would be executed.<script>Label**entering the page<title>or<meta name="description">In, although browsers usually do not execute HTML directly<title>or<meta>Scripts within tags may still pose a risk in certain specific or edge cases (such as content being parsed into other parts of the DOM, or specific parsing vulnerabilities existing in the browser).A more direct threat is that these special characters, which have not been properly escaped, may disrupt the HTML structure of the page, affecting user experience or SEO performance.
+Cross-site scripting (XSS) attacks are a common network security vulnerability, where attackers inject malicious scripts (usually JavaScript) into web pages.
+When users visit the page, the malicious script executes in the user's browser.
+If these malicious scripts are injected into TDK tags, for example, a malicious<script>Labels**enter into the page<title>or<meta name="description">In, although browsers usually do not execute HTML directly<title>or<meta>The script within tags may still pose a risk in certain specific or edge cases (such as content being parsed into other parts of the DOM, or browser-specific parsing vulnerabilities).The more direct threat is that these special characters that are not properly escaped may destroy the HTML structure of the page, affecting user experience or SEO effects.

 The default security mechanism of AnQiCMS template engine

-In AnQiCMS, we usually use the built-intdkGet the title, keywords, and description information of the page using tags.
+In AnQiCMS, we usually use built-in tdkUse the tag to obtain the page title, keywords, and description information.
 For example:

 <title>{% tdk with name="Title" %}</title>